yashaswi2000/tag-security/assessments/projects/emissary-ingress/emissary-ingress-security-self-assessment.md

 |Watch All The Things (Watt)| Watches for changes in the Kubernetes cluster, Consul, and the file system.|
 |Entry Point (Entrypoint Binary and Busyambassador) | Manages the startup and coordination of various components in the container.|
 | | |

-The means by which actors are isolated should also be described, as this is often what prevents an attacker from moving laterally after a compromise.

 ### Actions
 These are the steps that a project performs in order to provide some service